thi-truong/thi-truong.github.io/_portfolio/portfolio-1.md

 ### Laboratory

-In each class, 10-15 laboratory assignments were delivered.
-My duties include over 20 hours as sole instructor in the classroom.
+I was responsible for delivering and grading weekly laboratory assignments and occasional laboratory exams.
+In each class, I completed over 20 hours as sole instructor in the classroom.

 - GEO 315 Petrology Lab (OSU)
 - GEO 415 Petrography Lab (OSU)